JPazMartin/ICSimFEM/README.md

 # Ionization chamber simulation using finite elements
 Code to simulate the response of ionization chambers using the finite element method.
 It allows to simulate 1D and 2D geometries.
-A simple example on how to use the code can be found in examples/
+A simple example on how to use the code can be found in `examples/`

 Further updates to include new features are expected.
-The code will be ported to dolfinx 0.10.0.
+The code will be ported to dolfinx version 0.10.0

 ## Install the code
 To run the code, first install dolfinx (version 0.9.0).
 Refer to github.com/FEniCS/dolfinx.git